talentran/Mod-3-PROJECT---What-you-wanna-eat/README.md

 # "What do you wanna eat?"

-If the eternal question of "What do you want for dinner?" has the power to turn a romantic evening into a battleground of conflicting desires, fear not!
-Behold, the ultimate app designed to mend your love and bring harmony back to your relationship.
+If the eternal question of "What do you want for dinner?" has the power to turn a romantic evening into a battleground of conflicting desires, no worry!
+This is the ultimate app designed to mend your love and bring harmony back to your relationship.

 ![App Screenshot](https://i.ibb.co/42QhcpR/App-Screenshot.png)